bparanj/Essential-TDD/en/19-first-test/19-first-test.markdown

 end
 ```

 We first create an instance of Calculator class.
-The second step is invoking the method add to calculate sum of two numbers.
+The second step is invoking the method add() to calculate sum of two numbers.
 The third step is checking if the result is the same as we expect.
 In this step, we have converted the statement that is true to an assertion.

 According to the dictionary assertion is a confident and forceful statement of fact or belief.
 If we did not write any test then we would manually check the result for correctness.
 We automate this manual check by using an assertion.
 Go to the directory where the spec file resides and run the test like this:

 ```ruby
 $ rspec calculator_spec.rb --color
 ```

 This test fails.
-Define calculator class at the top of the calculator_spec.rb file with the code shown below:
+Define Calculator class at the top of the calculator_spec.rb file with the code shown below:

 ```ruby
 class Calculator